WajdBoulos/real_time_speech_denoiser/README.md

 - [x] Create Processor Writer (Gets a Processor and a Writer, and puts everything it gets through the processor and sends its output to the Writer)
 - [x] Create Splitter Writer (can be created by a Splitter Processor)
 - [x] Create Player Writer
-- [ ] Add Finalize call to all writers and processors, to tell them that the input is done and let them finish
+- [x] Add finalize() call to all writers and processors, to tell them that the input is done and let them finish
+- [ ] Change the initialization of all the writers to only start on the first call to wait().
+For example the speaker_player should only start the output stream after the first call to wait(), to make sure there won't be too many callbacks that will get an empty buffer if it takes time from when initializing the class to running it.
 - [ ] Find a way to synchronize the audio of speaker_player and the video of audio_visualizer
 - [ ] Create sequence diagram
 - [ ] Tidy up code